IMMPC: An Internal Model Based MPC for Rejecting Unknown Disturbances: Example

 \subsection{Experiment}

-To validate the proposed \ac{MPC} on a real system, we combine two Quanser coupled tank plants into a four tank system, as seen in Fig.\,\ref{fig:Ex:Setup}.
-Although, the real plant exhibits nonlinear behavior, we apply our \ac{MPC} with a linear model.
-Hence, recursive feasibility, constraint satisfaction and convergence can not be guaranteed a priori.
-However, controllers such as LQI achieve robust output regulation even for varying plants as long as the controller is stabilizing and the output regulation problem is still well-defined.
-Empirically, we show that the same holds for our \ac{MPC} controller.
-The unknown disturbance includes all model uncertainties such as nonlinearities, errors when mapping the pressure sensor readings to the corresponding waterlevels, actuator dynamics, time delays and we neglect the operating point $x_{\mathrm{lin}}$ and $u_{\mathrm{lin}}$.
-Due to hardware limitations, we were unable to apply the \ac{MPC} with sinusoids in real time, as $\mathcal{Z}_{F,\sigma}$ leads to nonlinear constraints.
-Hence, we consider only constant errors, which lead to linear constraints, which can be solved efficiently.
-As illustrated in Fig.\,\ref{fig:Ex:Real}, the proposed \ac{MPC} also achieves output regulation for the nonlinear plant by tracking the reference if the corresponding state and input satisfying the constraints.
-Around $170\,\mathrm{s}$, the controller accounts for the constraints by slowing down before approaching the boundaries.
-At $200\,\mathrm{s}$, a sudden setpoint change occurs.
-Since, our simple prediction model can not capture all the high-frequency component of the real system, these modeling errors result to small constraint violations, when operating near to the boundary of $\mathcal{Z}$.
-Nonetheless, the \ac{MPC} is able to recover quickly and continues to track the unknown references using only the output error, while rejecting any other disturbance and modeling error.
+Although the real plant exhibits nonlinear behavior, we apply our \ac{IMMPC} with a linear model.
+Controllers such as LQI achieve robust output regulation even with model errors.
+We show empirically that the same holds for the proposed controller.
+We choose $G_x(z)=\tfrac{1}{1-z^{-1}}I$ and $G_u(z)=\tfrac{1}{1-z^{-1}}I$ or in continuous time $G_x(s)=\tfrac{s+2}{s}I$ and $G_u(s)=\tfrac{s+2}{s}I$ to reject any constant disturbance, including modeling errors at steady state.
+We choose $Q=0.1I$, $R = 2I$, $Q_y=4I$, $P_y=10I$ and $n_{d,x}=n_{d,0}=1$.
+As illustrated in Fig.\,\ref{fig:Ex:Real}, the \ac{IMMPC} achieves output regulation for the nonlinear plant by tracking the reference as long as the state and input constraints can be satisfied.
+At around $170\mathrm{s}$, the controller accounts for the constraints by slowing down before approaching the boundary of $\mathcal{Z}$, hence not violating them and steering to a close reachable setpoint within the constraints.
+At $200\mathrm{s}$, a sudden setpoint change occurs.
+Since our simple linear model does not capture all the high-frequency components and nonlinearities of the real system, these errors lead to small constraint violations.
+Nonetheless, the \ac{IMMPC} is able to recover and continues to track the unknown references, while rejecting any disturbances and modeling errors.
+Also, there is no noticeable windup, when the reference is not reachable, as would be expected if the output $y$ is integrated.
+By placing the integrator before $u(t)$ using $\tilde{e}_u$, the \ac{IMMPC} is able to account for non-reachable references by not increasing $u(t)$ any further.
+At $t=400\mathrm{s}$ and $t=500\mathrm{s}$, we open and then close a valve to change the outgoing water flow.
+The controller is able to reject the disturbance.